 >We have internet now.

 Digital brainrot.
-We have a whole generation of dunning-krueger retards who get all of their education from the internet, so their knowledge base is closed off to exclusively what is on the internet.
+We have a whole generation of dunning-krueger morons who get all of their education from the internet, so their knowledge base is closed off to exclusively what is on the internet.
 Reading factoids and looking at pictures on a Wikipedia article is not and never will be remotely the same as seeing an animal in person.
 No amount of "le combined knowledge of all humanity" cope will fix that.